State guide

 - a bridge between South Carolina and Virginia

-- a state where pacing matters as much as destination choice
+- a state chapter where the anchor order matters

 Avoid using it as